abbotto/rectangular/README.md

 ---

 ### Features
-- A caching system that retains your environment variables, models, and templates for instant recall.
+- A caching system that retains your environment variables, models, and templates for data on-demand.
 - A no-nonsense extension system for integrating 3rd-party vendor plugins and libraries in a jiffy.
-- Support for [Bootstrap and Material Design](https://github.com/abbotto/rectangular-ui) service integration so you can pimp your app.
+- Support for [Bootstrap and Material Design](https://github.com/abbotto/rectangular-ui) so you can have the UI you've always wanted.
 - Support for multiple languages because there's more than one language out there.
 - Support for ES6 syntax so you can write your JavaScript in style.
 - Testing utilities to help your code pass with flying colors.